 Increased the value of the library website as an easy-to-use resource for students and faculty

-- Provide clear, direct access to our online resources
+- Provide clear, direct access to library online resources

-- Communicate our mission and goals as an institution within the larger school
+- Communicate the library’s mission and goals as an institution within the larger school

 - Provide basic library contact information

 I then sifted through the content and aligned each piece with their goals.
 Anything that did not tie in, I replaced with more relevant information.
 In addition to outdated content and broken links, the site was visually difficult to read, with a hodge-podge of multi-colored blocks of information.
 There was too much content on too few pages without any obvious hierarchy.
 Focusing on the identified goals I added more pages to the site, each with a clear purpose and included internal links to help make natural connections explicit.

 Coupled with a recent redesign of the entire Severn website, the updated library pages now provide an essential resource to the school community.